anyscale/templates/templates/fine-tune-function-calling/README.md

 ## This is only if you finetuned through serverless endpoints
 ANYSCALE_API_BASE = "https://api.endpoints.anyscale.com/v1"
 ANYSCALE_API_KEY = "esecret_yourKeyHere"
-MODEL_ID = "yourModelIdHere" # make sure to not add a stray slash "/"" at the end!
+MODEL_ID = "yourModelIdHere"
 ```

 ### (Optional) Try out the model via Playground

-You can try out your new model in the Playground: https://console.anyscale.com/v2/playground .
+(For Endpoints users) You can try out your new model in the Playground: https://console.anyscale.com/v2/playground .
 In the model dropdown, you should be able to see your finetuned model as shown below

 <p align="center">
   <img src="./assets/playground.png" alt="Playground">